|Christine Moss – President

 Barbara has been a member of MHMA since the mid-1980’s.
 She most enjoys identifying new edible mushrooms and leading walks in new places.
 Barb has been instrumental in keeping the club active and up to date on mycological happenings outside of the Hudson Valley.
 She’s works as an IT Professional for New York State since 1979 and is a trustee of NAMA and NEMF.

-Cynthia Fisher is the current Treasurer and a past president of MHMA.
+Cynthia Fisher is a past Treasurer and a past president of MHMA.
 She joined the club in 1998 after retiring from teaching biology at Marist and Vassar Colleges.
 After years of working indoors in classrooms and research labs as a “white coat biologist”, she is delighted to be back in the woods and fields again with MHMA as a “muddy boots biologist”.

 |John Michelotti – Past President John Michelotti resides in Big Indian, NY on a family farm where he cultivates (indoor and outdoor) mushrooms.
 He is the owner of Catskill Fungi, an organization that provides Outdoor Guided Mushroom Classes, Cultivation courses, Educational Talks, Private consultations, Mushroom Art, and Mushroom Health Extractions.
 John is a member of Connecticut Westchester Mycological Association (COMA), Pioneer Valley Mycological Association, and North American Mycological Association (NAMA) as well as Amazon Mycorenewal Project researching the utilization of Fungi to remediate oil spills in the Amazon Rainforest.
 He is a member of the Mushroom Advisory Panel for Certified Naturally Grown who are developing standards for best practices in ecological mushroom production.|